atomist-attic/spring-automation/README.md

 This repository contains Atomist automations for Spring Boot: generators, editors and reviewers.

+Supports both Java and Kotlin.
+Many types such as `JavaProjectStructure` work for both languages.

 ## Prerequisites

 Below are brief instructions on how to get started running this